-DHS/FEMA has provided various resources in each area to assist subrecipients in development their projects and determining their needs.
+DHS/FEMA has provided various resources in each area to assist subrecipients in developing their projects and determining their needs.
 In addition, please be reminded your project for each of these priorities will be evaluated for Grant Effectiveness.
-Details on that scoring process are under Section IV
+Details on that scoring process are under Section IV.

-Intelligence and Information Sharing National Priority Project (Minimum Spending Requirement - 3%)
+Enhancing Intelligence and Information Sharing and Analysis National Priority Project (Minimum Spending Requirement - 3%)